nasa/Rigid-Geometric-Algebra/README.md

 # Rigid Geometric Algebra
 A collection of Matlab classes implementing the Geometric Algebra G(3,0,1) for homogeneous transformations of 3D rigid bodies in 4D projective space, primarily based on Lengyel's convention.

+Copyright © 2023 United States Government as represented by the Administrator of the National Aeronautics and Space Administration.
+No copyright is claimed in the United States under Title 17, U.S. Code.
+All Other Rights Reserved.

+Released under the NASA Open Source Agreement Version 3.1; refer to the included file NOSA GSC-19268-1.pdf for details.

 # Motivation
 There are many tremendous existing resources providing various implementations of Geometric Algebra.
 One of the early ones, GABLE, was started in Matlab but moved on to C++ and Java.
 Another one that is still maintained is the Clifford Multivector Toolbox, which provides a really general set of capabilities.
 There are many more.
 What seems to be missing is a set of Matlab tools that implement Lengyel's conventions.
 Lengyel's approach highlights the concept of duality in Geometric Algebra in a manner somewhat differently than most others; some may find Lengyal's treatment to be more satisfying.
 This set of classes is aimed for such users, who desire to work in a Matlab environment.